mkandyng/demo/tradedemo-ng/tradedemo-ng-gui/README.md

 <h2>2.0 Structure your project by feature</h2>
 <p>
 React doesn’t have opinions as it is a view library and does not offer opinionated architecture style.
-However, community consensus is to <a href="https://reactjs.org/docs/faq-structure.html">structure your project by feature</a>.
-However, even that has different takes on where the redux code should reside, does it belongs in its own folder or with its feature?
+The react community consensus is to <a href="https://reactjs.org/docs/faq-structure.html">structure your project by feature</a>.
 <p>

 <p>